nexiles/nexiles.cookbook/docs/communication.rst

 Proposed Solution
 =================

-We need that by specifying the time frame for communication types solves a big part of the problem.
+We think that by specifying the time frame for communication types solves a big part of the problem.
+In other words, we want to have *time slots* where it is OK to expect a synchronous communication to work, and -- vice versa -- time slots where *asynchronous* methods are more appropriate.
+No one feels bad when he's in need of a direct talk, because we all agreed on a time scale.
+Also, the type of work which is best done in silence is more efficiently done in the time when we agreed on the *asynchronous* method.

+.. note:: We very much like this to be more like a pretty much fixed guideline than a hard rule.

 The other key is the concept of having different areas for different work.